Wasserstoff-Innovation/TribesByAstrix/docs/documentation.md

 6. System validates and stores the fundraiser data
 7. System emits a PostCreated event to notify tribe members

-### Multi-Currency Fundraiser Creation
+### Multi-Currency Fundraiser

 **Description**:
-This flow ensures creators can establish fundraisers using different currency options (ETH, USDC, TRIBE_TOKEN), providing flexibility in how contributors can support initiatives.
+Configuration of fundraisers with different currency options.

 ```mermaid
 flowchart TD